Where it has gone wrong, what's next for NFL teams out of playoff race

 What went wrong this season?
 It's not so much what went wrong this season as what went wrong in previous seasons.
 The Niners put off a full-blown rebuild for three years, and with former general manager Trent Baalke continuing to fail to find talent in the draft, the roster in San Francisco continued to diminish.
 Now, the 49ers are finally in rebuilding mode with coach Kyle Shanahan and general manager John Lynch.
 It was a mild surprise that veteran quarterback Brian Hoyer didn't have more success, and the Niners have been ravaged by injuries, but there were never any delusions of grandeur about what this season would bring.

 What needs to happen in offseason?
-The 49ers already seem to have answered the biggest personnel question that they faced when they traded for a potential franchise quarterback in Jimmy Garoppolo.
-Now, they must take care of his contract situation -- the franchise tag is the best bet right now -- and begin building around him.
+The 49ers already seem to have answered the biggest personnel question they faced when they traded for a potential franchise quarterback in Jimmy Garoppolo.
+Now they must take care of his contract situation -- the franchise tag is the best bet right now -- and begin building around him.
 They could use a difference-maker at wide receiver and upgrades on the interior of the offensive line.
 On defense, help at edge rusher and cornerback are top priorities.

 Is a coaching change the answer?
 A coaching change would be one of the worst things that could happen for the Niners, given the musical chairs they've experienced at that spot in recent years.
 And frankly, there's no way it's going to happen after just one year with Shanahan in charge.
 CEO Jed York gave Shanahan a six-year contract with the idea of giving him time to see his rebuilding project through, and there are signs the Niners are headed in the right direction.
 Could Shanahan do some tweaking to the coaching staff?
 Perhaps.
 But he's the guy the Niners should -- and will -- roll with for the foreseeable future. -- Nick Wagoner